brettz9/eslint-config-ash-nazg/README.md

     out code
 - `complexity` - A generally good practice, but can be work to refactor, and sometimes impractical to enforce.
+- *`max-statements-per-line`* - Tyrannical when prohibiting single-line `if (...) { continue; }`; might revisit if allowed for control statements
+- `max-statements` - A bit tyrannical even if good for clear code
 - `no-magic-numbers` - Very helpful for clear code, but cumbersome, and sometimes very cumbersome.
+- *`no-plusplus`* - Would be nice if there were an option to allow if not combined inline with other expressions
 - `no-warning-comments` - Good to catch to-dos, but better to search or parse code as a separate process rather than polluting one's ESLint warnings--some to-dos are ok to be left for the long term
+- `import/no-unused-modules` - Useful (for `missingExports` at least),
+  but doesn't catch dynamic imports and reports for other deliberately non-modular scripts
+- `jsdoc/check-alignment` (recommended) - A pretty good practice, but not that important.
+- `jsdoc/check-indentation` - A pretty good practice, but that that important.
+- `jsdoc/require-description` - Though a very good practices, this is difficult for large code bases to implement and even cumbersome for new ones to have to follow for lesser parameters, so that's why they are not even in `ash-nazg/sauron`, though if you feel you can succeed at imposing such rigor for your hordes of developer minions, by all means, have a hand at it...
+- `jsdoc/require-param-description` (recommended) - See
+  `jsdoc/require-description`.
+- `jsdoc/require-returns-description` (recommended) - See
+  `jsdoc/require-description`.
+- `jsdoc/require-example` - See `jsdoc/require-description`.
+- `sonarjs/cognitive-complexity` - As with `complexity` perhaps (though may
+    add to sauron if demonstrates not to be too oppressive)
+- `unicorn/prevent-abbreviations` - Very cumbersome for frequent conventions such
+  as `e` for `event`

 The `preferredTypes` setting was enabled here for integer/float as it can be cumbersome for projects to distinguish.